 What could take several hours if done manually, Copywhiz completes it in few seconds!
-Just, specify the file date type and date range so that the files are copied based on the date criteria.
+Specify the file date type and date range so that the files are copied based on the date criteria.

-This feature is very useful while sharing/uploading only recently modified files or even to pick latest music/pictures from multiple folders.
+This feature is handy while sharing/uploading only recently modified files or even to pick the latest music/pictures from multiple folders.

 Have a good day.